 - Suicidal thoughts

 OxyContin can be fatal if those struggling with addiction do not seek help from an OxyContin addiction treatment program.
-According to the Center for Disease Control, opioids like OxyCOntin make up nearly 70% of all overdose-related deaths.
+Opioids like OxyContin are responsible for nearly three-fourths of all overdose-related deaths in the United States.

 At Colorado Medication Assisted Recovery, we can help you with all types of drug and alcohol addiction through our private addiction treatment facility.
 We will base your addiction treatment on your current health and the severity of your addiction.
-And form an effective addiction treatment program that includes various addiction therapy treatments, such as:
+Our staff will create an effective addiction treatment program that includes various addiction therapy treatments, such as:

 - Cognitive-behavioral therapy (CBT)